LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 ## <a id="project_info"></a>Project Structure

+That brings us to project structure.
 This example project is a Python console application that login to the RDP platform, then requests the company's Environmental Social and Governance (ESG) data and meta information from the RDP ESG and Search Explore services respectively.
 The project structure is as follows:

 ```